michaelromanov/keepr/Readme.md

 - When a user clicks the share icon they should be able to post that share to the various social medias (Facebook, Twitter, ect)

 ## Requirements

 #### Visualization:
 - Visitors can see all public keeps (login not required)
 - Anytime a `keep` is viewed or `kept in a vault` the relevant count should go up
 - Users have a dashboard to see all their keeps and vaults
 - Users can only see vaults they created
 - Users can View all the keeps in a given vault
 - Keeps show the three clicable buttons (View, Keep, Share) with affect each of the counts

 #### Functionality:
 - Users can:
-		- Register and login
-		- Be automatically logged on page refresh
+	- Register, login and be automatically logged on page refresh
 	- Create and Delete Keeps
 	- Create and Delete Vaults
-		- Only Delete things they created
+	- Only Delete **things they created**
 	- Add Keeps to Vaults
 	- Remove Keeps from Vaults

 ### Deployment Time